 Our district uses an automated phone system for emergency and other important notifications.
 This system is capable of calling all parents in the district within a few minutes.
 It is important that we have the correct emergency contact information for your child.
 A form is sent home at the beginning of the year for you to provide a phone number for notification in the event of an emergency closing.
 To update your information, please call the school office.
 Also, if you have your phone set to block unknown callers or set to do not disturb, you may want to add the school and district (732-350-5900) phone numbers to your phone directory and/or favorites list.

-Please register on our website to receive email and/or text alerts for emergencies and other news.
+Please register on our website to receive email alerts for emergencies and other news.
 Go to www.manchestertwp.org/help for instructions.
-Please be sure to sign up for DISTRICT EMERGENCY ALERTS as well as any school options.
-Closings are announced on the District level.
-The school options are for school-specific alerts only.
+Please be sure to sign up for EMERGENCY ALERTS as well as any district and school news feeds.

-A message will be posted on www.manchestertwp.org, usually by 5:30AM.
+A message will be posted on our website, usually by 5:30AM.
 If the decision is made the night before, the message will be posted at that time.
 Our Twitter and Facebook feeds may also be viewed on our homepage and our News page and will be used as a backup should we be unable to post to the website itself.
 Always double-check our social media feeds if nothing is posted on the webpage.

 Follow us on Twitter.
 You may also sign up to receive text alerts from our Twitter feed - even if you don’t have a Twitter account – by texting ‘Follow @MTSDnews’ to 40404.
 Our Twitter feed may also be viewed on our website homepage and news page.